An impact model of the electrostatic force: Coulomb's law re-visited: A dipole model of the electrostatic force

 \subsection{Virtual dipoles}

-As a first step, a formal way of achieving the required momentum and energy transfers by discrete interactions will be described: the idea is based on virtual dipoles in analogy to other virtual particles \citep[cf. e.g.][]{Wei34,Yuk35,NimSta}.
+As a first step, a formal way of achieving the required momentum and energy transfers by discrete interactions will be described: the idea is based on virtual dipoles in analogy to other virtual particles \citep[cf. e.\,g.][]{Wei34,Yuk35,NimSta}.
 The symmetric creation and destruction of virtual dipoles is sketched in Fig.~\ref{fig.Creation}.
 The momentum balance is shown for the emission phase on the left and the absorption phase on the right.

 Virtual dipoles with energies of $T^*_{\rm D} \ll m_Q\,c^2_0$ supplied by a central body with charge~$Q$ and mass~$m_Q$ will have a certain lifetime $\Del t_{\rm E}$ and interact with ``real'' dipoles.
+This concept implies that electric point charges do not exist.
+Any charge has an interaction radius (cf. Eq.~\ref{eqn.Pot} for the classical theory).
 In the literature, there are many different derivations of an energy-time relation \citep[cf.][]{ManTam,AhaBoh,Hil98}.
 Considerations of the spread of the frequencies of a limited wave-packet led \citet{Boh49} to an approximation for the indeterminacy of the energy that can be re-written as

 with $h = 6.626\ldots \times 10^{-34}$~J\,s, the Planck constant.
 For propagating dipoles, the equation

 is equivalent to the photon energy relation $E_\nu = h\,\nu = h\,c_0/\lambda$, where $\Del t_{\rm E}$ now corresponds to the period and $\lambda$ to $l_{\rm E}$, which can be considered as the de Broglie wavelength of the hypothetical dipoles and their interaction length.
 The relationship between the interaction length, defined in Eq.~(\ref{eqn.Heisenberg}), and the charge radius in Eq.~(\ref{eqn.surface}) could not be elucidated in this conceptual study.
 Since there is, however, experimental evidence that virtual \emph{photons} (identified as evanescent electromagnetic modes) behave non-locally \citep{LowMen,StaNim}, the virtual dipoles might also behave non-locally and the absorption of a dipole can occur momentarily by the annihilation with an appropriate virtual particle.
 Eq.~(\ref{eqn.Heisenberg}) would thus not be relevant in this context.